 - No Settlement: This visa does not lead to indefinite leave to remain

-- UK Medical Visa costs £127 (6 months) or £220 (11 months) with 3-week standard processing
+- UK Medical Visa costs £135 (6 months) or £234 (11 months) from 8 April 2026 (up from £127/£220)

-- Requires confirmation letter from a GMC-registered UK medical practitioner
+- Requires confirmation letter from a GMC-registered UK medical practitioner dated within 3 months

-- Only covers private medical treatment—NHS services are not available to medical visitors
+- Only covers private medical treatment — NHS services are not available to medical visitors

-Frequently Asked Questions: UK Medical Visa
+Frequently Asked Questions About UK Medical Visa

-What is a UK medical visa?
+What is a UK Medical Visa?

-Can I access NHS treatment on a UK medical visa?
+Can I access NHS treatment on a UK Medical Visa?

 No, medical visitors cannot access free NHS treatment.
 All medical care must be obtained from private healthcare providers.
 The only exception is emergency treatment, which may be provided at NHS hospitals but will be charged at 150% of the treatment cost.
 Medical visitors do not pay the Immigration Health Surcharge but are responsible for all medical costs incurred during their stay.

-How long does a UK medical visa take to process?
+How long does a UK Medical Visa take to process?

-What is the difference between a UK medical visa and a healthcare visa?
+What is the difference between a UK Medical Visa and a Healthcare Visa?

 These are completely different visas.
 The UK Medical Visa (covered in this guide) is for patients seeking private medical treatment in the UK.
 The Health and Care Worker Visa (sometimes called "healthcare visa") is a work visa for healthcare professionals (doctors, nurses, care workers) coming to the UK for employment in the healthcare sector.
-The Health and Care Worker visa requires employer sponsorship, has different fees, and can lead to settlement after 5 years.
+The Health and Care Worker visa requires employer sponsorship, has different fees (£304-£551), and can lead to settlement after 5 years.

-Can I extend my UK medical visa if my treatment takes longer?
+Can I extend my UK Medical Visa if my treatment takes longer?

 Can I visit the UK for organ donation?

-Yes, you can apply for a UK medical visa as an organ donor.
+Yes, you can apply for a UK Medical Visa as an organ donor.
 You must provide a letter from the transplant team's lead nurse or a GMC-registered consultant confirming: you are a donor match or being tested as a potential donor, the recipient is genetically related or in a close personal relationship with you, and details of when and where the procedure will take place.
 The letter must be dated within 3 months of your application.
 Note that organ donation for financial gain is illegal in the UK.

-What happens if my UK medical visa application is refused?
+What happens if my UK Medical Visa application is refused?